INVESTMENT FIRM PRIVACY NOTICE

 We keep a record of your personal data for a period of 7 years from the date that your firm ceases to be authorised.

 Where your information is processed and stored

 Your personal information will be stored and processed in Ireland and may also be processed in any other country where ICCL or its service providers maintain facilities.
-In the event of international transfers, we will ensure the safe transfer of your personal data which will usually be by either: (i) using U.S. based service providers certified under Privacy Shield; or (ii) using standard contractual clauses approved by the European Commission.
+In the event of international transfers, we will ensure the safe transfer of your personal data which will usually be by either: (i) using standard contractual clauses approved by the European Commission; or (ii) adopting or using other equivalent and appropriate safeguards.
 If you would like more information about international transfers and the mechanism which we use to safeguard your data, please contact us using the details set out below ("Contacting Us").

 Usernames and Passwords:

-Where ICCL has given you (or where you have chosen) a password or username which enables you to access certain parts of the Website, you are responsible for keeping this password or username confidential.
-We ask you not to share this information with anyone except other representatives of your firm who are authorised to access restricted areas of this website.
+Where ICCL has given you (or where you have chosen) a password or username which enables you to access certain parts of our website, you are responsible for keeping this password or username confidential.
+We ask you not to share this information with anyone except other representatives of your firm who are authorised to access restricted areas of our website.

-Some of the pages on this Website contain hypertext links to websites which are not maintained by ICCL.
-You are reminded that the terms and/or privacy statements of such third party websites will apply to you as a user of such websites.
+Some of the pages on our website contain hypertext links to websites which are not maintained by ICCL.
+You are reminded that the terms and/or privacy statements of such third-party websites will apply to you as a user of such websites.
 In addition, such websites may not have the same privacy standards that ICCL maintains.
 We do not accept any responsibility or liability for the policies and standards of third parties.
 Please check the relevant policies before you submit any personal information to these websites.

 The table below sets out the rights which you have to address any concerns or queries with us about our processing of your personal information:

 Right of Access: